 It’s hard to resist reading others’ diary entries, especially when the diaries in question belong to famous writers.
 Now that a selection of Jack Kerouac‘s journals is being released from The New Yorker archives and made available online, resistance is more or less futile.
 Originally published in 1998, these journal entries span the years from 1948 to 1950, from just after the long drive that inspired On the Road to the publication of Kerouac’s first book, The Town and the City.

-Kaulie Lewis is an intern for The Millions.
-She tweets at @kaulielewis and every so often writes things at kaulielewis.wordpress.com.
+Kaulie Lewis is a staff writer for The Millions.
+She lives in New York and every so often writes things at kaulielewis.wordpress.com.

 More From Curiosities